insure logo

 Powered by:

-Which Iowa cities and ZIP codes are most expensive for car insurance?
+Which cities and ZIP codes in Iowa are the most expensive for car insurance?

-Jasper has the highest car insurance rates in Iowa, with average annual premiums of $3,008 across its most expensive ZIP codes.
+Jasper has the highest car insurance rates in Iowa, with average premiums reaching $3,008 per year across its most expensive ZIP codes.

 CityZIP codeAverage annual premiumAverage monthly premium